bratlove123/entrylevel/README.md

     - I chooose reactjs as the framework
     - Antd at UI framework, I also apply style-components as well
     - I choose redux toolkit for management state because it is powerfull, codeless and easy to maintain
-    - I also do some reponsive for application.
+    - I also do some responsives for application.